sap-tutorials/btp-dev-guidance/tutorials/set-up-cicd-kyma/set-up-cicd-kyma.md

     <!-- border; size:540px --> ![Generate token request](./generate-token-request.png)

-    This will generate a set of configurations that represent the **kubeconfig** file of the service account.
+    This action generates a set of configurations that represent the **kubeconfig** file of the service account.

 8. Choose a longer period from the dropdown in the **Expiration seconds** field and copy the **TokenRequest** value.
-You'll need it in the steps below.
+You need it following in the steps.

     <!-- border; size:540px --> ![Copy token request](./copy-token-request.png)